databricks/databricks-sdk-py/docs/workspace/artifact_allowlists.rst

         Get an artifact allowlist.

         Get the artifact allowlist of a certain artifact type.
-The caller must be a metastore admin.
+The caller must be a metastore admin or have the **MANAGE ALLOWLIST** privilege on the metastore.

         :param artifact_type: :class:`ArtifactType`
           The artifact type of the allowlist.